johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

 ### Intro

 Over on the [NestJS documentation site](https://docs.nestjs.com), we recently added a new chapter on [dynamic modules](https://docs.nestjs.com/fundamentals/dynamic-modules).
-This is a fairly advanced chapter, and along with some recent significant improvements to the [asynchronous providers chapter](https://docs.nestjs.com/fundamentals/asynchronous-providers), Nest developers have some great new resources to help build configurable modules that can be assembled into complex, robust applications.
+This is a fairly advanced chapter, and along with some recent significant improvements to the [asynchronous providers chapter](https://docs.nestjs.com/fundamentals/async-providers), Nest developers have some great new resources to help build configurable modules that can be assembled into complex, robust applications.

 This article builds on that foundation and takes it one step further.
 One of the hallmarks of NestJS is making **asynchronous programming** very straightforward.
 Nest fully embraces Node.js Promises and the `async/await` paradigm.
 Coupled with Nest's signature Dependency Injection features, this is an extremely powerful combination.
 Let's look at how these features can be used to create *dynamically configurable modules*.
-Mastering this capability enables you to build modules that are re-usable in any context.
+Mastering this skill lets you build modules that are re-usable in any context.
 This enables fully context-aware re-usable packages (libraries), as well as apps that deploy smoothly across cloud providers and throughout the DevOps spectrum - from development to staging to production.

 ### Basic Dynamic Modules

 In the [dynamic modules chapter](), the end result of the code sample is the ability to pass in options to configure a module while it is being imported.
-At reading the chapter, we know how a construct like the following works through the dynamic module API.
+After reading the chapter, we know how the following code snippet works via the dynamic module API.

 ```typescript
 import { Module } from '@nestjs/common';